cardillan/mindcode/ROADMAP.markdown

 ### Language syntax

+* Allow empty optional arguments in function calls.
+At this moment, optional arguments can only be omitted at the end of the argument list.
 * Short-circuit boolean evaluation:
   * All logical and/or operators may or may not be short-circuited (i.e. `and`, `or`, `&&`, `||`).
 Avoid side effects, or place side effect call first.